 Jean-Baptiste Say

-Jean-Baptiste Say was a prominent French economist and businessman, best known for 'Say's Law of Markets,' which posits that supply creates its own demand.
-Initially an entrepreneur in the textile industry, his practical experience informed his theoretical contributions, particularly his seminal work, *A Treatise on Political Economy*.
+Jean-Baptiste Say was a prominent French economist and industrialist best known for 'Say's Law of Markets,' which posits that supply creates its own demand.
+He championed free markets and entrepreneurship, challenging the prevailing mercantilist views and advocating for productive activity as the engine of economic growth.
+His practical experience as a textile manufacturer informed his theoretical contributions.

 Biography